PrincetonUniversity/job_defense_shield/docs/alert/gpu_fragmentation.md

 - `nodelist`: (Optional) Only apply this alert to jobs that ran on the specified nodes.
 See [example](../nodelist.md).

 - `excluded_users`: (Optional) List of usernames to exclude from receiving emails.
-These users will still appear in reports for system administrators when `--report` is used.

 - `admin_emails`: (Optional) The emails sent to users will also be sent to these administator emails.
 This applies when the `--email` option is used.

-## Report
+## Report for System Administrators

 Below is an example report for system administrators: